supercooldave/supercooldave.github.io/2018/STS/index.md

 #### Slack Channel

 The Slack site [sts-ip.slack.com](https://stsip.slack.com/) will allow you to chat directly to the teaching and receive announcements from them.
-You will receive an invitation early in the course.
-Your team-mates should be able to a
+You will receive an invitation early in the course, see the Course Information page on the student portal.

 ## Project Rooms